 In areas where the poor live alongside the more affluent, businesses in the service sector can be very successful.
 Services include flower cultivation, tailoring/sewing, transportation, repair work, beauty salons and barber shops, and restaurants.
 Loans are needed to begin, expand, or sustain business with tools and supplies.
 Loans given to entrepreneurs in the service sector account for around 7% of our loans.

-Abedneco is from Kenya.
-He has 3 children.
-He needs a loan of $400 to purchase ingredients.
+Fredrick is from Kenya.
+He has 2 children.
+He needs a loan of $200 to open a retail shop.

-Abedneco is 39 years old and runs a small business selling food.
-He lives in World Vision's Mashuru region in Kenya.
-Abedneco has sold food in this area for more than 5 years.
-He also has more than 3 employees who help him run his business.
+Fredrick is 25 years old and runs a small business providing motorcycle transport.
+He lives in World Vision's Winam Urban region in Kenya.
+Fredrick has provided motorcycle transport in this area for more than 5 years.

-Abedneco has requested a loan from World Vision to expand his business.
-He would like to purchase ingredients.
-This will help Abedneco sell more food which will increase his overall income.
+Fredrick has requested a loan from World Vision to expand his business.
+He would like to open a retail shop.
+This will help Fredrick increase his overall income.

-Abedneco and his wife have 3 children, of whom 2 are currently studying in school.
+Fredrick and his wife have 2 children, 1 of whom is currently studying in school.